arumaldodrla/ReminderSent/01-PRD.md

 ### 3.1.
 The Creator's Journey: Delegating a Reminder

-1.  **Authentication:** The Creator logs into the ReminderSend dashboard.
+1.  **Authentication:** The Creator logs into the ReminderSend mobile app (iOS or Android) or the secondary web dashboard.
 2.  **Creation:** The Creator clicks "New Reminder" and fills in the required fields:
     *   **Title:** A clear, concise summary of the task (e.g., "Please Sign the Q4 Contract").
     *   **Description (Optional):** More detailed instructions or context.